Owa Retamar: Early years

-UAAP
+College

-Retamar made his first game appearance with NU Bulldogs in the UAAP Season 82 volleyball tournaments.
+Retamar made his first game appearance with NU Bulldogs in the UAAP Season 82 in 2019 under coach Dante Alinsunurin.
 Later on, the tournament was cancelled due to the COVID-19 pandemic.

-In 2023, the tournament came back after 3 years of being the hiatus because of the COVID-19 pandemic.
+In 2023, UAAP men's volleyball tournament resumed in Season 85 after three years of being on a hiatus because of the COVID-19 pandemic.
 Retamar became the team captain of the NU Bulldogs.
 His team won the championship title and he bagged Finals MVP award.

-Spikers' Turf
+Club

 Retamar was signed by the Sta.
 Elena Ball Hammers in 2018.
 He won best Setter award in the 2019 Spikers' Turf Open Conference.
 His team bagged the bronze medal on that season.
 In 2022, he became the captain of the team.